 Transfer students are expected to present/maintain a comprehensive portfolio of their work prior to acceptance in the department, must meet with the VCDMA program coordinator, and complete a transfer credit evaluation and portfolio review (if available).
 The portfolio is not mandatory but highly suggested and will be required within the first year of coming to the VCDMA program.
 Transfer students should follow the directions above and complete the online portfolio review form.
 All Transfer students must contact the DFPA main office or the VCDMA program coordinator for more information.

 A minor in VCDMA (and in a specific area of concentration) requires completion of 21 studio hours and 3 semester hours in art history, for total of 24 credit hours.
 Students seeking to minor must meet with a faculty advisor to design a program based on the students' needs and program requirements.
 See VCDMA Minors (pdf) for a list of courses and also consult with VCDMA Program Coordinator/Advisor.

 ALL VCDMA students are expected to keep a comprehensive portfolio of their work for periodic inspection; to participate in student art exhibitions, and faculty reviews in order to proceed to the junior level and graduation.
-Students are also required to maintain this portfolio as well as a sketchbook, blog and other sources of documentation and research.
-A final exhibition and final portfolio assessment/review is required to graduate.
+The portfolio should demonstrate a successful application of the elements and principles of art/design.
+Students are also required to maintain this portfolio as well as a sketchbook, blog/journal (such as WordPress, Blogger, Tumblr), and other sources, evidence, and documentation of the creative process and research.
+A final exhibition and final portfolio assessment/review are required to graduate.
 Be sure to visit and get useful information on portfolio tips here, as well as internships and careers on the VCDMA Resource page.